 Islam is the most beautiful thing that's ever happened to me; here's why...

-Hannah Nemec-Snider is a twenty-seven year old Muslim convert.
+Hannah Nemec-Snider is a twenty-eight year old Muslim convert.

 She was born and raised in a small suburb of Cleveland, Ohio.

 Her mother, who had raised her throughout her entire life,

 passed away from cancer when Hannah was thirteen years old.

 This event lead to spiritual enlightenment